petzku/Aegisub-Scripts/README.md

 Tells you the distances between points in a vector clip on the selected line.
 The utility of this is debatable, but I find it useful to quickly compare sizes of similar signs or text in different parts of the video.

+### Encode Clip

+**Requires `mpv` to work**.
+The executable must be on your PATH.
+(May allow configuration at a later date.
+You can manually edit the script file though)

+Encodes a clip of the currently open video, and optionally subtitles.
+Start and end time are determined from subtitle selection (even when encoding without subs).

+Thanks to The0x539 for the original version.

 ### Extrapolate Move

 Takes a line with a partial-duration move and extends it to the line's full duration.
 For instance, a line with duration of 3000 ms and a movement of `\move(320,200,520,100,1000,2000)` would end up with `\move(120,300,720,0)`.
 Useful for doing linear movements when you can't align the start and/or end points with traditional means (maybe because they're offscreen).